origen-workshop/origen-workshop.github.io/pages/submissions.md

 * What verifiable methods can be used to apportion accountability for the outcomes of human-LLM interactions?
 * What methods can be used to imbue such interactions with appropriate levels of “friction” to ensure that humans think through the decisions they make with LLMs in the loop?

-The **ORIGen** provides a new venue to address these questions and more through a multidisciplinary lens.
+The **ORIGen** workshop provides a new venue to address these questions and more through a multidisciplinary lens.
 We seek to bring together broad perspectives from AI, NLP, HCI, cognitive science, psychology, and education to highlight the importance of mediating human-LLM interactions to mitigate overreliance and promote accountability in collaborative human-AI decision-making.

 ## Submission Information